PompeiiinPictures

 Rear room possibly a dormitory, looking towards north-west corner.
 Photo courtesy of Drew Baker.

 VIII.7.10 Pompeii.
 September 2010.
-Looking south towards doorway to triclinium.
+Looking south into corridor and doorway into triclinium.
 Photo courtesy of Drew Baker.

 VIII.7.10 Pompeii.
 September 2010.
-Looking west across triclinium.
+Looking west from doorway across triclinium.
 Photo courtesy of Drew Baker.

 VIII.7.10 Pompeii.
 September 2010.
 Corridor looking west towards rear (blocked by low wall)